jecki/DHParser/documentation_src/manuals/02_document-trees.rst

     >>> print(sentence.as_xml(inline_tags={'sentence'}, string_tags={'word', 'blank'}))
     <sentence>This is <phrase>Buckingham Palace</phrase></sentence>

-The `inline_tags`-parameter ensures that all listed tags and contained tags will be printed on a single line.
+The `inline_tags`-parameter ensures that all listed tags as well as any tag containd in a listed tag will be printed on a single line.
 This is helpful when opening the XML-serialization in an internet-browser in order to avoid spurious blanks when a line-break occurs in the HTML/XML-source.

 Finally, empty tags that do not have a closing tag (e.g. <br />) can be declared as such with the `empty_tags`-parameter.